Filesystem

 mkpath(path::AbstractString; mode::Unsigned = 0o777)

-contains a file name, you probably want to use `mkpath(dirname(path))' to avoid creating a directory using the file name.
+If path includes a filename you will probably want to use mkpath(dirname(path)) to avoid creating a directory using the filename.

 Examples